 For example, an IPX7 rating means that a mountain bike can withstand being submerged in water for up to 30 minutes.
 Whereas an IPX4 rating suggests that a mountain bike can withstand light rain or splashes of water.
 It’s important to note that even if a mountain bike has a high rating, water damage may still occur if it’s not maintained properly.
 Therefore, it is recommended to store them in a dry place and to clean and dry them properly after each ride.

-You may also like: How to Properly Remove Gears from Your Mountain Bike: A Beginner’s Guide
+You may also like: How to Straighten Your Mountain Bike Wheel: A Comprehensive Guide

 Waterproofing Maintenance Tips for Mountain Biking Gear